WebSockets Support for Java

 The next step you need to do is to activate the WebSockets support for your GlassFish application server.
 This should be performed through its Administration Console, so the required steps are the following:

-As all the configurations are done now, you can Open your application in a browser and ensure that it works fine.
+As all the configurations are done now, you can Open your application in Browser and ensure that it works fine.
 Enjoy!